HeatherKates/HIRNInsulitis/README.md

 - **scripts/**: Contains the Rmd code necessary to reproduce the analysis (QC, normalization, visualizations)
-- **results/**: Directory for storing normalized nCounter data and figures GeoMX_nCounter.HKnormalized.bgRemoved.xlsx: Multi-sheet excel with normalized counts with probes below background threshold removed, sample metadata, and feature metadata
+- **results/**: Directory for storing normalized nCounter data and figures **GeoMX_nCounter.HKnormalized.bgRemoved.xlsx**: Multi-sheet excel with normalized counts with probes below background threshold removed, sample metadata, and feature metadata
-GeoMX_nCounter.HKnormalized.xlsx: Multi-sheet excel with normalized counts with probes below background threshold included, sample metadata, and $
+**GeoMX_nCounter.HKnormalized.xlsx**: Multi-sheet excel with normalized counts with probes below background threshold included, sample metadata, and $
-PCA_plot.png: PCA plot of ROIs labeled by islet inflammation and KO vs HET genotype. heatmap_high_res.png: Heatmap of QC filtered proteins annotated by islet inflammation and KO vs HET genotype.
+**PCA_plot.png**: PCA plot of ROIs labeled by islet inflammation and KO vs HET genotype.
+**heatmap_high_res.png**: Heatmap of QC filtered proteins annotated by islet inflammation and KO vs HET genotype.
 Samples (in columns) are clustered by expression profile.

 - **data/**: Directory with nCounter count and sample data exported from the GeoMX DSP Initial Dataset